Panasonic TS7 vs Olympus E-PL8

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

-If the number of relative strengths (bullet points above) is taken as a guide, the E-PL8 comes out slightly ahead of the TS7 (13 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-PL8 emerges as the winner of the match-up (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the TS7 and the E-PL8 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.